superchire/microservices/README.md

 # microservices
-This is a practice of Eureka server and client includgin HA by Ribbon.
+This is a practice of Eureka server and client including clientside HA by Ribbon.